lenakujath/personal-website/README.md

 Here you find the source code to my personal website.

 It is built with the static stite generator Elventy.
-I stumbled on and the limited experience I have with is absolutely positive.
+I made myself familiar with it just recently and the limited experience I have with is absolutely positive.

 If you want to check it out yourself, the documentation is great: https://www.11ty.dev/docs/